0x4447/0x4447-cli-node-grapes/README.md

 # 🍇 Grapes

-We created the Grapes CLI tool after experiencing increasing frustration as we worked with a massive CloudFormation file.
-While what AWS CloudFormation do amazed us, working withn one gigantic file became too labor intensive and prone to errors.
-At that point, we decided to create Grapes.
+The Grapes CLI tool was created after experiencing increasing frustration while working with massive CloudFormation file.
+While we are amazed by what AWS CloudFormation can do and how it helps us manage the AWS infrastructure, working with one gigantic file is too labor intensive and prone to countless errors and frustration.

+We decided to do something about this, and create Grapes, a simple CLI tools which will cut down your time in creating a Stack in hals, and will make the whole process more enjoyable and easy to organize, and extend.

-Grapes gave us the ability to break down the entire CloudFormation file structure into smaller chunks, which made it much easier to reason out issues and work with the file.
+Grapes gives you the ability to break down the entire CloudFormation file structure into smaller chunks, which makes it much easier to reason about.
+You can literally organize the folder structure however makes sense to you – no constrains.

-We hope you'll find Grapes useful, too!
+We use Grapes almost every day, and we hope you will too.

 # How to Install